 Jimmie soon married Miss Jessie Davis, a school teacher from Moundville, Alabama, and the couple founded the Mission on March 25, 1944.
 Lives weren’t the only thing the 39-year-old was hoping to help reinvent as the first location was the same building where he had sold his last drink as a bartender.

-Sadly, Jimmie passed away just eight months later due to health complications, leaving behind a 27-year-old widow, who was pregnant with their first child.
+Sadly, Jimmie passed away just eight months later due to health complications, leaving behind a 27-year-old pregnant widow.
 Jessie refused to forfeit her commitment to the dream she and her husband shared, however, and her resolve would prove to be the foundation on which the Mission would stand for generations to come.

 Tony Cooper was named executive director in 1990 and he helped expand the Mission’s influence and outreach through the addition of numerous facilities and programs in his 29 years at the helm.